Mental disorders in children

 This free and confidential service is available day and night to all young people between 5 and 20 years old.
 The service is provided by professionals

 - L’anxiété chez l’enfant – Naître et grandir (in French only)

 You may also go to the anxiety disorders information page to find all available resources for anxiety disorders.

-To receive care or services, or to find a psychotherapist with whom your child feels comfortable, contact one of the following resources:
+To receive care or services, or to find a professional with whom your child feels comfortable, contact one of the following resources: